 - Sufficient Duration of Fear: The apprehension experienced by the alleged victim of a criminal threat must be sustained at least to some degree.
 If the purported victim experiences only a moment of fear, this may be insufficient to constitute a criminal threat.

 - More Than an Obvious Joke: The manner of communicating the threat must make it seem that the party making the alleged threat is serious in expressing an intention to act on the threat.
 It is important to understand that an accused need not have an actual intention or plan to carry out the threat.
 The threat just needs to make it seem like the accused is serious about following through on the threat.

 We have provided a couple of examples that illustrate how these criteria apply in ordinary situations:

-- Ex 1: If a man breaks off the bottom half off of a broken beer bottle and threatens to stab you with a bottle during an argument in a bar, this would likely constitute a criminal threat.
+Example 1: If a man breaks off the bottom half off of a broken beer bottle and threatens to stab you with a bottle during an argument in a bar, this would likely constitute a criminal threat.

-- Ex 2: Teenagers are insulting each other’s mother when one says I am going to chop off your head for that joke while laughing.
+Example 2: Teenagers are insulting each other’s mother when one says I am going to chop off your head for that joke while laughing.
 The laughter, context of the conversation and lack of a weapon to carry out the threat make it appear unreasonable to fear the threat will be carried out.